mayongnaise/itunes-discover/README.md

 4. Data Persistence

    - Last date of search - displayed above the result list.
-Since this is a searching application, I think it is more important to display the information about searching instead of visiting the application.
+Since this is a searching application, I think it is more important to display the information about searching instead of information about the user's visits.

    - Last visited screen - application remembers the last activity visited and its content.
 This is important so the user can still retrieved the last data displayed even if they accidentally kill the app.